-Additionally, each fellow is assigned to a half-day outpatient clinic that is attended each week during all months except for the inpatient service months.
-Additional specialized training sites such as the heart failure and transplant clinic, exercise physiology laboratory and pulmonary hypertension clinic are included in specific outpatient rotations.
+Fellows are also involved in all aspects of outpatient care with each fellow being assigned to a half-day outpatient clinic that is attended each week during all months except for the inpatient service months.
+In addition, rotations through heart failure and transplant clinic, exercise physiology laboratory and pulmonary hypertension clinics are included.

-The program includes 12 months of dedicated research time, which is spread out during the final two years.
+The program includes 12 months of dedicated research time, which is spread out during the final two years with a wide variety of opportunities available in both clinical and basic sciences.
+The faculty actively participates in mentoring for these projects.
 The program offers flexibility in scheduling in order to maximize both clinical and research experiences for each fellow.

 A specialty match run by the National Resident Matching Program fills positions in the Pediatric Cardiology Training Program.
 The schedule of dates can be obtained from the NRMP website at http://www.nrmp.org/fellow/schedule.html.

 Our timetable for the application process is as follows:

 - Applications and CVs will be reviewed from October -December.

 - Graduate of a medical school located in the United States or Canada, accredited by the Liaison Committee on Medical Education (LCME); or

 - Graduate of a college of osteopathic medicine in the United States accredited by the American Osteopathic Association (AOA); or